dlol/website/content/en/blog/ddns-porkbun/index.md

 ---
-title: "Dynamic DNS with a Single Bash Script using Porkbun's API"
+title: "Porkbun Dynamic DNS Script"
 date: 2024-01-31T16:24:31+01:00
 ---

-This tutorial is about a very simple bash script that I have made to update my DNS records on my registrar (porkbun).
-It is a showcase of that you don't need an account on no-ip or whatever other ddns service.
-This script works, in particular with [Porkbun](https://porkbun.com) but if you've found my website, it probably means that you can take this as inspiration and use it with the API of another registrar.
+This tutorial is about a very simple bash script that I have made to update my DNS records on my registrar.
+This script works, in particular, with [Porkbun](https://porkbun.com), the registrar that I use for my domains.

-It's funny that my ISP offers static IPs... for +36€ a month...
-I defeated that with a 27 SLOC bash script.

 ## The Script